 This is common sense, but many of us forget to wash our hands with soap!
 Ever since my son was a toddler I have drilled into him to wash his hands every time we walk in the house.
 Now I don’t have to ask him to wash his hands because he automatically does it!

-There are a lot of opinions on hand-sanitizer.
+This goes along with hand sanitizer.
+There are a lot of opinions on hand sanitizer.
 I get it.
 But if you have a compromised immune system, my opinion is to use it.
 Put a squirt or a spray on your patty cakes.
-Especially so if you’re in a place where you just shook someone’s hand who is clearly sick, use hand-sanitizer when they’re not looking.
+Especially so if you’re in a place where you just shook someone’s hand who is clearly sick, use hand sanitizer when they’re not looking.

 This is one of the main causes of sickness.
 Picking our noses without thinking, rubbing our eyes, putting our pen up to our lips, and picking our teeth can be a welcome mat for germs.
 To keep our digits from messing with our face it’s best to train yourself to not touch your face.
 Simply make it a game to see how long you can go without touching your face.
 If you have an itch, use your arm, tissue, or sleeve.